-Globe Life is committed to doing what is right and fair for our customers, agents, employees, and communities.
-As an insurance company, we strive to have a positive effect in the areas where we live, work, and serve.
-For more than a century, we have helped secure the financial futures of families, helping them to thrive and grow.
+Globe Life is committed to doing what is right and fair for our customers, employees, agents, and communities.
+As an insurance company, we strive to have a positive effect in the areas where we live, work, visit, and serve.
+We have a long history of providing life and supplemental health insurance, which helps secure families' financial future, allowing them to thrive and grow.